IgniteUI/igniteui-xplat-docs/doc/en/components/notifications/dialog.md

 # $Platform$ Dialog

-The $ProductName$ Dialog component informs users about a task.
-They can contain important information and require decisions to be taken.
-A Dialog is a type of modal window that appears on top of all the content to provide valuable information or ask for a decision.
-Dialogs disable all app functionality when they appear, and remain on screen until confirmed, dismissed, or a required action has been taken.
+The $ProductName$ Dialog component is used to display some information or prompt the user for an action or confirmation.
+It is shown in a modal window, which means that the user can't interact with the main app and user action is required before returning to the main window.

 ## $ProductName$ Dialog Example